JohnPCarvalho/rumbl/learning_notes/channels.md

   the last one will be called to start off where it left last time.

 ## How sockets work?
 How to I access or manipulate the information of a socket?

+  A socket is a struct (a map in Elixir) that stores its state via the Phoenix.Socket struct It is a responsibility of the socket to tie channels and transports as well.

 ## What is the use of a Phoenix Channel?